Two weeks in Portugal: our complete itinerary and tips

 Where to stay in the Algarve

 The Algarve, in the far south of Portugal, is famous for its Mediterranean beaches and golf resorts, often filled with English and German tourists.
 If resorts are your thing, you’ll find no shortage of options.
-But if you know us, you know we avoid resorts like the devil avoids the cross — so, nope, not for us!
+But if you know us, you know we avoid resorts like the devil avoids the cross, so nope, not for us!
 Let’s look at other options.

 Carrapateira Beach has a long stretch of sand, framed by dunes and rock formations.
 Right next door is Amado Beach, where we enjoyed a breathtaking sunset one evening.
 Both beaches are beautiful, but they’re not the Algarve you see in postcards.